JohnCoene/firebase/README.md

 ## Workflows

-There are two workflows, one that is much easier to setup but less customisable, comes with a UI.
-Another that is more hands-on customisable more complicated to make work.
+There are two workflows, one that is much easier to work with but less customisable, comes with a UI.
+Another that is more customisable but also more complicated to work with.

 ### UI

 1. Import the dependencies with `use_firebase` including the UI dependencies.
 2. Use the `Fireblaze` object to initialise a `new` instance.
 3. Define the providers you want to use (e.g.: Facebook and Google), with `set_providers`.
-4. `run` the sign-in model.
+4. `launch` the sign-in model.
-5. Pick up sign-ins with `sign_in_success`.
+5. Pick up sign-ins with `get_signed_in`.

 ```r
 library(shiny)